yodarango-showcase/neo-employee-api/README.md

 **Docs**

+### Docker implementation was started but not finished, you can disregard Docker files

 1. Start the project by running command start:dev
 2. open project on http://localhost:3000/api
 3. There are 6 requests tyoes

 - _GET "/"_
-- responds with a string detialing where the documentation to the project can be found
+- responds with an HTML doc detialing the project's implementation and completion

 - _POST"/employees"_ ¨
 - allows a body post request containing the data needed to create a new user

-- _GET "/employees?<startAtIndex>`"_
+- _GET "/employees?<startAtIndex>&<delete>`"_
 - requires a route query "index" which represents the number of items that the user wishes to skipped
+- requires a route query "deleted" which represents whether to getonly deleted or active users
-- gets an array of the last 5 users created
+- gets an array of the last 2 users created or last 2 users deleted

 - _GET "/employees/<id>`"_
 - requires a route param "id" which represents the user id to be fetched